misaienko/travel-assistant/README.md

 # travel-assistant
-App for MacOS powered by OpenAI model.
+App for macOS powered by OpenAI model.